-Hungary: Electricity producer Matrai Eromu to build gas-fired unit and solar parks10.
-July 2020. / SEE Energy News
+Hungary: Electricity producer Matrai Eromu to build gas-fired unit and solar parks, SEE Energy News

 Matrai Eromu, which is the second largest producer of electricity in the country, plans to build a 500 MW gas-fired unit at its facility in Visonta (80 kilometers northeast of Budapest), a s well as solar parks with a combined capacity of 440 MW at its lignite mines which are gradually being recultivated, says Head of Strategy Department at Hungary’s coal-fired power plant operator Matrai Eromu Zoltan Orosz.

 Orosz said that Matrai Eromu plans to build a dedicated unit for biomass and refuse-derived fuel as part of the plant’s transformation into an innovative, renewables-based site for generating electricity with a smaller environmental footprint.
 He noted that the plant’s existing units, with installed capacity of 950 MW, have permits to operate until the end of 2025.